 The context led nature of the units will give centres the opportunity of examining medical issues at a European level.
-Examples where a European dimension can be underscored include international protocols and European legislation relating to adverse drug reactions and licencing of medicinal products for human use.
+Examples where a European dimension can be underscored include European legislation relating to clinical testing.

 Appendix 1 - Unit structure

 Unit title